Discover more from The Retroist

 Microwavable Milkshakes still exist today.
 I occasionally see them in the supermarket, but have not picked them up.
 Why?
 Well, when I enjoyed them, I did not have money or a way to get to a real milkshake.
 Getting my Mom to buy me a box of these, was a major coup.
 I could have fast food while sitting on my couch.
 Nowadays, I just have too many options and when I want a milkshake, I can get to an ice cream parlor.

 If you are not as lucky as I happen to be (being ice parlor adjacent), I say give microwaved shakes a try.
 I think you will find that they have the consistency/taste of a mediocre fast food shake.
-This is not great praise, but having an even mediocre shake at the ready at 1am, is pretty amazing thing.
+This is not great praise, but having an even mediocre shake at the ready at 1am, is a pretty amazing thing.